synrais/Makita-LXT-Battery-Monitor-Unlocker/README.md

 ### ⚡ Cell Imbalance

 The `Cell diff` value is the spread between your highest and lowest cell voltage.
-Anything above **~0.050 V** is worth watching — it indicates the cells are drifting and may need balancing.
+Anything above **~0.050v** is worth watching — it indicates the cells are drifting and may need balancing.

 ### 🔌 State of Charge (0–7 scale)